chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 *  Press Cmd+b to create a bookmark at the Current Time Line.
 To delete a bookmark press Cmd+b with the bookmark already at the
 Current Time Line.

-## The Information Area
+## Note Information Viewer

 <img src="../Common/img/Information Area.jpg" alt="CK" style="width:30%;margin:0px 0px 0px 10px">

-The Information Area is in the lower left of the main window.
+The Note Information Viewer is in the lower left corner of the main window.
 Hovering the mouse pointer over a note bar shows details on the note.
 Hovering over a light or dark grey note track reveals the note name and octave of that track.
 Dragging on the display to select a range of notes shows details of the selection: The time in ticks of its first and last note and the duration in ticks from the first to the last note.

 ## Main Toolbar